RetiredWizard/PyDOS/README.md

 **rgbblink.py [rgb led pin number]** - program to blink an onboard neopixel or dotstar
 **rgbrainbow.py [rgb led pin number]** - program to color cycle an onboard neopixel or dotstar

+**matrix.py** - program to initalize connected HUB75 RGB Matrix Panels as a CircuitPython display.
+The display object is stored as a PyDOS environment variable (_display)

 **reboot.py** - performs a soft reboot (Micropython requires a Ctrl-D to complete)

 **keys.bat** - (Keyboard Featherwing/BBQ Keyboard only) Displays keyboard mappings for hidden keys and functions